 In it, Professor Zhao discussed his recent research on the Chinese Saving Rate.

 The full schedule of the conference can be found online at:

-Professor Kai Zhao has had his article titled “War Finance and the Baby Boom” for publication in Review of Economic Dynamics.
+Professor Kai (Jackie) Zhao has had his paper “Social Security and the Rise in Health Spending” accepted for publication in the Journal of Monetary Economics.